Welcome

 Key Term: Alternative Dispute Resolution (ADR)

-Methods of resolving disputes outside of the formal court process, such as negotiation, mediation, or early neutral evaluation.
-Arbitration is sometimes included but is often considered a distinct alternative to litigation.
+Methods of resolving disputes outside of the formal court process, such as negotiation, mediation, early neutral evaluation (ENE), or ombudsman schemes.
+Arbitration is contractual and separate from court proceedings but may also be considered where appropriate.

 The PDPAC explicitly states that litigation should be a last resort and that parties should consider whether negotiation or some form of ADR might enable them to settle.
-Parties cannot be forced to mediate or engage in ADR, but an unreasonable refusal to consider or engage in ADR can lead to costs sanctions.
+Parties cannot generally be forced to settle, but the court increasingly expects serious engagement with ADR.
+Silence in the face of an invitation to mediate has been treated as unreasonable conduct resulting in costs sanctions.
+Courts may also order a stay to allow ADR, and in suitable cases may direct non-court dispute resolution procedures.

 Reasonable Refusal to Engage in ADR

 Whether a refusal to engage in ADR is reasonable depends on the circumstances.
-Factors identified in Halsey v Milton Keynes General NHS Trust [2004] EWCA Civ 576 include:
+Factors identified in Halsey include:

-• The nature of the dispute (e.g., need for an injunction).
+• The nature of the dispute (e.g., need for an urgent injunction).

-• The merits of the case (a very strong case may justify refusal, but this is risky).
+• The merits of the case (a very strong case may justify refusal, but relying solely on perceived strength is risky).

 • The extent to which other settlement methods have been attempted.

-• Whether the costs of ADR would be disproportionately high.
+• Whether the costs of ADR would be disproportionately high relative to the claim.

 • Whether ADR had a reasonable prospect of success.